 Knowing that ongoing medical treatment was critical for this boy, the doctor called child protective services.
 This was Christy’s first interaction with the child welfare system.

-The Department of Children and Family Services did not remove her son from her care; instead they referred the family to FSSBA’s Paths to Success program (P2S), a Family Preservation program that works with intact families living in the Alameda County zip codes where entries to foster care are highest.
-Because they were now part of the child welfare system, Christy’s son became eligible for MediCAL insurance, and by receiving services from P2S, Christy and her family were able to receive immediate support and services.
+The Department of Children and Family Services did not remove her son from her care; instead they referred the family to the Paths to Success Program (P2S) at Family Support Services, a family preservation program that works with intact families living in the Alameda County zip codes where entries into foster care are highest.
+Because the family was now part of the child welfare system, Christy’s son became eligible for MediCAL insurance, and by receiving services from P2S, Christy and her family were able to receive immediate support and services.

 Over the course of six months, the family’s P2S advocate visited the home weekly, sometimes more.
 Together, they focused on Christy’s son, who had some developmental problems in addition to his medical needs.
 He was overweight, reluctant to go outside and play, and had few friends.
 They enrolled him in therapy and in an after-school program where he had to climb stairs and went swimming every day.
 He lost weight and gained confidence.